zhouhu/openpayroll/README.md

 # openpayroll
 Openpayroll is a free, online and open source payroll software designed for small businesses.
-It is currently designed for and conforms to  the Kenyan tax standards.
+It is currently designed for and conforms to  the Kenyan tax standards but can easily be adapted to any tax regime.

 Requirements